from small one page howto to huge articles all in one place

 create a larger virtual block group (or "flex_bg group") in an

-ext4 filesystem.
-This improves meta-data locality and performance
+ext4 file system.
+This improves met-data locality and performance

-on meta-data heavy workloads.
+on met-data heavy workloads.
 The number of groups must be a power

 -